 Once you have pointed your domain to Cloudflare, a few settings are worth adjusting to avoid common conflicts with WordPress on Cloudways.

-- Caching level: Leave at “Standard” for most WordPress sites.
-Aggressive caching can serve stale admin-bar pages to logged-in users.
+Leave caching at “Standard” for most WordPress sites.
+Aggressive caching can serve stale admin-bar pages to logged-in users, which leads to confusing behaviour in the dashboard.
+Standard caching still delivers strong performance for anonymous visitors while keeping the WordPress admin functional.

 Cloudflare Free vs Paid: Which Do You Need?